What sexual harassment is Sexual harassment

 Sexual harassment can be a one-off incident or an ongoing pattern of behaviour.

-It can happen in person or in other ways, for example online through things like email, social media or messaging tools.
+It can happen in person.
+It can also happen online, for example in meetings, email, social media or messaging tools.

 Examples include: